jjamesparkrr/holo/README.md

 Copy and paste node modules folder

-Run these in a new terminal in a different directory:
+Run these in a new terminal in your home directory:

 npm install aws-sdk